 The 8th Online Print Symposium (OPS) was held in Munich earlier this month.
 First of all: making the trip was again worthwhile.
 Exciting talks, new insights, stimulating discussions – what more could you want!

-The illustrious world of online printers meets at the , a co-production of and the .
+The illustrious world of online printers meets at the OPS, a co-production of zipcon consulting and the Bundesverband Druck und Medien e.V..
 This year, the event was attended by around 300 visitors.
 The symposium now has a strong European orientation – and that applies to both the speakers and the visitors.
 Guided by the motto “Transforming the DNA of Print”, the speakers conveyed the power that online-based business models can unleash to build new customer relationships.

 Online printing thrives on partnerships